The prince that was promised

 Young Rhaegar agreed with Aemon that he might be the prince that was promised.
 According to Arstan Whitebeard, one day Rhaegar found something in his scrolls that changed him and he decided to become a knight, telling Ser Willem Darry, "I will require a sword and armor.
 It seems I must be a warrior."

 Rhaegar later believed that his infant son, Aegon, was the promised prince, since a comet was seen above King's Landing when the boy was born.
 Rhaegar was killed by Lord Robert Baratheon in the Battle of the Trident, however, and Aegon was killed by Ser Gregor Clegane in the Sack of King's Landing.

 When he was a boy, the future King Aegon V Targaryen recalled that King Aerys I once read about the return of dragons in a prophecy.
 Maester Aemon believes that "the dragon must have three heads," although it is unknown if that is connected with the prince that was promised.

 A Clash of Kings

-Later, when down at the port of Qarth with Ser Jorah Mormont she discusses the vision with him.
-She mentions her brother said that the babe was the prince that was promised.
-Jorah observes that if he was this prince that was promised, the promise was broken along with his skull when the Lannisters dashed his head against a wall.
-Dany seems to accept this notion and goes on to ask what is the song of ice and fire but Jorah has never heard it.
+When at the port of Qarth with Ser Jorah Mormont, Daenerys mentions her brother said that the babe was the prince that was promised.
+Jorah observes that if Aegon was this prince that was promised, the promise was broken along with his skull when the Lannisters dashed his head against a wall during the Sack of King's Landing.
+Daenerys seems to accept this notion and asks about the song of ice and fire, but Jorah has never heard it.

 A Storm of Swords